Legal Advice for Tax Debt — 274 results

 Contrary to popular belief, the IRS doesn’t want to throw you in jail.
 Criminal investigations consume a lot of resources, take time, and are expensive.
 For most people, a criminal... more

-Written by attorney Richard Luthmann, almost 2 years ago.
+Written by attorney Richard Luthmann, about 2 years ago.

 The IRS primarily operates on a first contact basis.
 Taxpayers who come forward to correct a problem before they are caught generally are treated better, pay less penalties and avoid... more

 Written by attorney Nathan Carr, 3 months ago.

 Income tax debt can be wiped out in bankruptcy.
 Many times, taxpayers and even some tax and legal professionals are not aware that income tax debt can be wiped out in bankruptcy.
 However,... more

-Written by attorney John Fazzio, over 1 year ago.
+Written by attorney John Fazzio, almost 2 years ago.

 Describes the Legal Criteria for Getting a Tax Lien Withdrawn

-Written by attorney Gerald McNally, almost 5 years ago.
+Written by attorney Gerald McNally, about 5 years ago.